mahmoudimus/ac/docs/public/resources/faqs.md

 documentation for the version of Atlassian Connect that is currently running in your product, so the documentation is always guaranteed to be in sync.

 ### What other information resources exist?
 - [Google group](https://groups.google.com/forum/?fromgroups#!forum/atlassian-connect-dev)
 - [JIRA issue tracker for Atlassian Connect](https://ecosystem.atlassian.net/browse/AC)
 - [Atlassian Connect on Atlassian Answers](https://answers.atlassian.com/tags/atlassian-connect)

 ### What products support Atlassian Connect?
-Atlassian Connect is available in JIRA and Confluence OnDemand for beta development and use.
+Atlassian Connect is available in JIRA and Confluence OnDemand for development and use.

 Atlassian Connect currently supports: